or1426/maths/README.md

 8 i ) 2 1 ) } 2 2 ) * returns a vector with elements 16+2i,4+2i (standard matrix, vector product)
 1 2 ) 3 4 ) } 5 6 ) 7 8 ) } * returns  a matrix with first row  19,22 and second row 43,50 (standard matrix product)

+#/
+divides stuff.
+Works as you would expect for numbers.
+For vectors and matrices it works elementwise:
+6 2 / returns 3
+4 i / returns -4i
+12 20 ) 4 5 ) / returns a vector with elements 3,4

 #def
 This allows you to define variables eg: